-NOTE: Prior to travel, the bunk should always be pinned in the upper most position.
-Sofa(s) can be in the up and flat position against the bunk or can be folded down against the wall with their locking pins in place and sofa locks in the 'lock' position dependent upon whether you need additional cargo height.
-You may also travel with sofa(s) in the seating or bed position if there is no cargo in the way.
+NOTE: Prior to travel, the bunk should always be in the upper 'Locked' position or fully down with the sofas in the bed position.
+Sofas can be in the up and flat position against the bunk or can be folded down against the wall with their locking pins in place and sofa locks in the 'lock' position dependent upon whether you need additional cargo space.
+You may also travel with sofas in the seating if there is no cargo in the way.